Alejandra Orozco

-Alejandra Orozco Loza (born 19 April 1997 in Zapopan, Mexico) is a Mexican diver.
+Alejandra Orozco Loza (born 19 April 1997) is a Mexican diver.
 In 2012, she participated in the 2012 Summer Olympics in the synchronized 10 metre platform event alongside world champion Paola Espinosa, winning a silver medal.
 At the age of 15, she became the youngest athlete to represent Mexico at the 2012 Olympic games.

 In 2021 she participated in the 2020 Summer Olympics in the synchronized 10 metre platform event alongside Gabriela Agúndez, winning a bronze medal.

+On June 6, 2024, the Mexican Olympic Committee, named to her and the olympic diver Emiliano Hernández as the flag bearers to the Olympic Games París 2024.